 The regular working period cannot exceed eight hours per day and 40 hours per week.
 Employees who work more than six hours a day are entitled to at least a one-hour break.
 There must be a minimum rest period of 11 hours between the completion of a working day and the beginning of another.
 Employees are entitled to a paid rest period each week, preferably on Sundays.
 Some specific categories allow for a different work shift.

 Day hours are considered from 5 am to 10 pm.
 Night hours are considered from 10 pm to 5 am, and must be paid with an additional 20% of the day-hour rate.

 Employers with 20 or more employees must keep a record of their employees’ working hours, including those who work from home.
 Some legal exceptions might apply, such as employees in a position of trust (those who have direct reports, manage a department, have the authority to sign on behalf of their employer, or are involved in hiring and firing employees).

 In general, overtime should be limited to two hours per day.
 Compensation for overtime work must be at least 100% greater than the compensation for regular work.
 If the overtime is performed on Saturdays, Sundays or holidays, the additional pay is 100% of the standard rate.

 Employees and employers may agree to bank hours to offset any overtime worked instead of taking payment.
 In this case, the overtime worked in one day may be compensated by the exact reduction of the work shift in another day or days.
 This must be taken within a period of six months.

 The following categories of employees are not entitled to receive overtime payments and are not subject to the established limits on working hours under the Labor Code:

-- high-level employees (such as managers) who occupy trust positions
+- employees (such as managers) who occupy trust positions (subject to evaluation)

 Health and Safety in the Workplace